To purchase any of my books, please visit the following websites:

 This complete resource brings together personal stories of recovery, Twelve Step guidance, and 90 daily meditations to help us become nicotine-free.

 A book of 52 meditations that offer the reader a peaceful focus for each week of the year.
 For those who struggle to love and be loved.
 Clarifies the varieties of love: the love we show friends, family, a lover, even ourselves.

 Each Day a New Beginning (Spanish)

 Spanish version of the original meditation book.

-Repeats the original 366 thoughts from Karen’s first meditation book but with space at the bottom of each page for the reader’s individual thoughts.
+Repeats the original 366 thoughts from my first meditation book but with space at the bottom of each page for the reader’s individual thoughts.

-written by Jordan Storeby, my 13 year old grandson, is an ideal book for parents and boys to read together.
+written by Jordan Storeby, my grandson when he was 13, is an ideal book for parents and boys to read together.
 It’s never easy to get boys to open up about their feelings.
 They often carry this resistance into adulthood too.
 Getting used to the idea of talking about feelings is what the book is designed to do for boys.

 The idea for the book came from a discussion Jordan and I had after he came home from school excitedly exclaiming that one of his classmates brought my book for young girls, Girls Only! as a show and tell item for the class to see.
 I then suggested he write one for young boys.
 And over the next 18 months he did!